xwp/wp-docker/readme.md

 Running the default command without any parameters will automatically run the testsuite.
 As well, the `pre-commit` hook will also run the testsuite for the plugins automatically.
 Both use the `PHPUNIT_CONFIG` variable found in the `.dev-lib` configuration file.

-The `bin/phpunit` file is a wrapper for `phpunit` inside Docker and excepts all the same parameters.
-So the following will run the unit tests for the plugins.
+The `bin/phpunit` bash script is a wrapper for `phpunit` inside Docker and excepts all the [same parameters](https://phpunit.de/manual/current/en/textui.html).
+The following will manually run the unit tests for the plugins.

 ```
 bin/phpunit -c /var/www/html/tests/phpunit.xml.dist
 ```

 You can additionally add a coverage clover by doing the following.
-Notice that relative paths work, as well.

 ```
 bin/phpunit -c ../tests/phpunit.xml.dist --coverage-html ../tests/coverage
 ```

-_note_: The current working directory when running test in Docker is the host machines `{project_root}/bin` directory.
+Notice that relative paths work, as well.
+This is because the current working directory when running test in Docker is the host machines `{project_root}/bin` directory.

 ## MySQL